Culinary Delights: Portugal

 Mercado do Bolhão - Porto, Portugal

-Perhaps almost as famous is Portugal’s salted cod, known as Bacalhau.
-Bacalhau is, interestingly, not sourced from Portuguese waters but actually from the North Atlantic Ocean.
-The history of dried cod dates back to the Vikings and Bacalhau’s story in Portugal begins in 14th century when the Portuguese navy discovered salted cod was a safe, reliable staple for international voyages.
-Today, Portugal consumes 20% of the world’s salted cod and you will find hundreds of variations here from fried cod fritters to baked Bacalhau with olives, onions & potatoes.
-In addition to cod, you’ll find many other delicious seafood options in Portugal from octopus to canned sardines to turbot.
+Perhaps as famous as the pastel de nata is Portuguese salted cod, or bacalhau.
+Interestingly, bacalhau is not sourced from Portuguese waters but actually from the North Atlantic Ocean.
+The history of dried cod dates back to the Vikings, and Portuguese bacalhau begins in the 14th century after the Portuguese Navy discovered that salted cod is a safe, reliable staple for international voyages.
+Today, Portugal consumes 20% of the world’s salted cod, and you will find hundreds of variations here from fried cod fritters to baked bacalhau with olives, onions & potatoes.

 Restaurante O Valentim - Matosinhos, Portugal